-Status: 5/31/16 - Approved by Assembly on a vote of 78-0 and Referred to Senate
+Status: 5/31/16 - Approved by Assembly on a vote of 78-0 and Referred to Senate Committee on Rules

-AB 2161 (Quirk) - Parking lots: design insurance discount
+Legislation/Topic AB 2161 (Quirk) - Parking lots: design insurance discount

 This bill would require the California Building Standards Commission with the State Architect and the State Fire Marshal, to consider standards for the installation of vehicle barriers to protect pedestrians and property from vehicle collisions.
 The bill would also authorize insurers to offer discounts on a property owner's insurance covering damage or loss or liability based on any reduced risk resulting from the installation of vehicle barriers.